vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 await Deno.writeTextFile('./test.txt', result);
 ```

-If you just run `bun run main.ts` then script won't start.
+If you just run `deno run main.ts` then script won't start.
 You will see a prompt asking to allow read and write permissions.
 You can use flags to allow them without prompting.

 ```sh
 deno run --allow-write --allow-read  main.ts